electron/rfcs/rfc-preload-realm.md

 - extending contextBridge to allow render frame and SW usage
   - should "main world" still be used?
 - extending IpcMainImpl to listen for SW broker interface
+- refactor: ipc messages to Session instead of WebContents

 ## Drawbacks